RESEARCH

 (2) Analysis using novel anti-glycan antibodies

 It is estimated that about 25% of Japanese people currently suffer from hay fever.
 In particular, cedar pollinosis is the most common pollinosis in Japan, and its major allergen is a glycoprotein Cry j 1.
-We focused on the fact that Cry j 1 undergoes modification of unique glycans.
+We are focusing on the fact that Cry j 1 undergoes modification of unique glycans.
 We are investigating the function of glycans attached to Cry j 1 in the induction of allergic immune responses.

 Bacterial infections are still a major factor that threatens our health today.
 However, the molecular mechanism of the pathogenicity of many bacteria is still enigmatic.
 Salmonella infection ranges from severe systemic infection to typhoid syndrome to minor enteritis.
 Salmonella's main pathogenic strategy is intracellular parasitism that escapes the phagocytic bactericidal mechanism of macrophages.
 Salmonella is considered to be phagocytosed by macrophages, then matured the phagosome into a unique organelle called SCV (Salmonella containing vacuole) to inhibit fusion with lysosome and proliferate in SCV, but its molecular mechanism is not fully elucidated.
 Therefore, we are trying to elucidate the molecular mechanism of intracellular parasites of Salmonella through research on the interaction between Salmonella's pathogenic factor and host function.
 We are also trying to elucidate the host immune response using infection models of various mutants that we constructed independently.